 News, events, media, seminars and more

 Forensic accounting is a combination of accounting, auditing and investigative services.
 The analysis derived from forensic accounting provides a trusted platform from which dispute resolution can be initiated.
-The litigation support and investigative accounting enables a professional to present financial information to a high standard within a courtroom setting.
+Litigation support and investigative accounting enable a professional to present financial information to a high standard within a courtroom setting.

 The benefits of technology have been apparent in litigation circles for a number of years.
 The ability to upload vast amounts of information and provide an accessible review platform has proved a complete game-changer, so much so that eDiscovery is now considered to be one of the most potent tools in a litigator’s locker.

 Although well established in the sector, the dispute resolution arena does not have a monopoly on the attention of digital forensic providers.
 Increasingly, those in the forensic accounting sector are taking note of the benefits that data analytics and forensics can offer their investigations.